 The bully barks his orders

-Wouldn’t you know I ended up with the worst spot — a middle seat halfway back next to Chuck 1, the school bus bully who sat on the aisle.
+Wouldn’t you know I ended up with the worst spot — a middle seat halfway back next to Craig, the school bus bully who sat on the aisle.
 My first-grade classmate Linda, who lived closer to school, got the window.

 “Hold my books, and don’t drop them,” he would command, thrusting them at me.
 Then he’d sneak off in his flannel shirt and cuffed jeans to kiss the girl in the last seat.

 Every day it was the same — I had to sit still, hold his books, hold his jacket, stop talking, do whatever he said while he ran amok until the bus driver yelled.
 I was a nervous wreck.

 “What did he do today?”
 Linda would whisper when Craig was out of earshot — and I’d quietly fill her in on the latest outrage.
 She was sympathetic, but she only got on five minutes from school.
 I had to ride alone with him most of the way — and I was miserable!